Last Updated on November 21, 2019

 Outback Pubs offer a welcoming atmosphere, the jukebox is playing in the background and everyone is there to experience the Outback lifestyle.
 The most common touristy pubs will give you plenty of laughs with the rude and crude jokes on the wall, ceilings filled with female lingerie and ceiling posts filled with business cards.
-However some remote outback pubs have none of this, it’s just a place for fellow townsfolk and travellers to go for cool drink.
+However some remote outback pubs have none of this, it’s just a place for fellow townsfolk and travellers to go for a cool drink.

-We love visiting Outback Pubs Australia Wide; our personal favorites are the Silverton Hotel in Outback NSW and The Purple Pub in Outback Normanton, Queensland.
+We love visiting Outback Pubs Australia Wide; our personal favourites are the Silverton Hotel in Outback NSW and The Purple Pub in Outback Normanton, Queensland.
 There are no extreme price tags, there’s no fancy food, it’s just down to earth Aussie class.

 You can also find Love your Travels on Pinterest